In This Article

 Now it’s time to bring order to your to-do list.
 Like a secret society for the super driven, BuJo uses a series of symbols to code each task.
 Regular jobs are entered in the daily log as a bullet point, events are marked with an “O,” and general notes follow a dash.
 When you’ve completed a task, attended an event, or acted on a note, you strike it out with a cross.

-Again, I started at the system of symbols with blank eyes.
+Again, I stared at the system of symbols with blank eyes.
 It was like learning a new little language when all I wanted to do was get my work done.
 Ironically, 20 minutes passed as I tried to master the system—time I could have spent doing said tasks.
 My scrawled little to-do list looks pretty mighty right now.

 This is the part that fans swear by as sheer genius.
 At the end of each month, BuJo requires you to “migrate” content.
 Simply put, this involves glancing over your daily log and looking at the tasks you didn’t mark with a cross (i.e., no strike-through—there are very strict rules here).
 Again, more secret codes are used.
 Any points that need to be carried over to your monthly log are marked with a > sign; less urgent tasks are moved to the future log and indicated with a < sign.
 There’s much more to it, but that’s a simplified rundown for beginners.

 If you’re interested in trying out bullet journaling, the website has videos, a detailed step-by-step guide, and even blog posts dedicated to new ways to make the most of the system.

 I approached this task ready to drink the Kool-Aid and be a devout fan of a secret society of productive people.
 Instead, it took me 30 minutes to figure out the system, and it’ll supposedly be at least two months until I can start to effectively migrate tasks and fully appreciate the power of BuJo.